ndf-zz/metarace-roadmeet/roadmeet.1.md

 *PATH* may be the path of the meet folder, or any file contained within the meet folder.
-If no *PATH* is specified, roadmeet will prompt to create a new meet or open existing.
+If no *PATH* is specified, roadmeet will create a new meet folder and open it.

-If the \--edit-default option is supplied, default values for new meets are configured.
+If the \--edit-default option is supplied, a default configuration editor is run.

 # OPTIONS

 \--edit-default
-: Edit default values for new meets
+: Edit default configuration

 # FILES